mekb-turtle/pixelcanvas-bot/README.md

 - Add `FINGERPRINT=` followed by the value of `fingerprint` from the request body to the `.env` file
 - Use `node . --help` for help

-The `X-Firebase-AppCheck` header has recently been moved to `appCheckToken` in the request body
+The `X-Firebase-AppCheck` header has recently been moved to `appCheckToken` in the request body.
+Tokens now expire must quicker, and a CAPTCHA has been added.

-If you get 401 Unauthorized, your firebase header or fingerprint is invalid.
+If you get 401 Unauthorized, your firebase token or fingerprint is invalid.
 Delete the `.env` file and redo the "Setup" starting from "Create a new file called `.env`".

 If you get 412 Precondition Failed, you have placed a pixel too recently, your cooldown hasn't expired yet.
 The program should wait in intervals of 10 seconds until this is over.